vnbnode/VNBnode-Guides/Testnet/0G/command.md

   --security-contact "" \
   --identity "06F5F34BD54AA6C7" \
   --website "https://vnbnode.com" \
-  --details "VNBnode is a group of professional validators / researchers in blockchain" \
+  --details "VNBnode is a group of professional validators / researchers in blockchain.
+These validators are users of the VNBnode community" \
   --from=<key_name> \
   --gas-adjustment=1.4 \
   --fees 800ua0gi